Listen to an audio file of this resource.

 Step 3.
 Practice

-The third step in the parenting process is: Practice.
+The third step in the parenting process is Practice.
 Practice is experiential learning.
-Children learn by doing, applying what they learn, failing, redoing, and repeating the process.
+Infants, children, and teens learn by doing, applying what they learn, failing, redoing, and repeating the process.
 Through practice, your child can grow their skills.

 Practice is beneficial for several reasons.

-- Practice builds your child’s capacity to learn and improve.
-Practice provides opportunities for your child to demonstrate that they understand and can apply learning to the situation.
-Based on practice, your child acquires new learning which allows your child to get better at the task or skill.
+Practice builds your child’s capacity to learn and improve.
+Practice provides opportunities for your child at every age to demonstrate that they understand and can apply learning to the situation.
+Based on practice, your child acquires new learning, which allows your child to get better at the task or skill.

-- Practice helps you too.
+Practice helps you as well.
 Practice is important for your child and important for you.
 Step 3: Practice, provides opportunities to offer guidance and provide direction to your child.
 Through practice, parents can continue to establish standards and expectations.
 Providing opportunities allows you to practice self-management skills like regulating emotions, thoughts, and behaviors.
 Practice provides opportunities for self-discipline.
 You might also find opportunities for letting go.

 It is important to create opportunities for your child to practice the behavior or skill.
 It is equally important to create an environment where it is okay to fail.
 Practicing any new skill or behavior takes some risk on your child’s part.
-As a parent, you can reassure your child that it is okay to practice and to not perform perfectly the first time.
+As a parent or those in a parenting role, you can reassure your child that it is okay to practice and not to perform perfectly the first few times.

 Step 4.
 Support

-The fourth step in the parenting process is: Support.
-Support can include:
+The fourth step in the parenting process is Support.

 Providing support for your child when learning new skills and behaviors is important for several reasons.

-- Support grows cause and effect thinking.
-Providing coaching and feedback allows your child to pause and evaluate the situation as well as the impact of his or her actions.
+Support grows cause and effect thinking.
+Providing coaching and feedback allows your child to pause and evaluate the situation as well as the impact of their actions.

-- Support reinforces your child’s ability to be successful.
+Support reinforces your child’s ability to be successful.
 It helps guide your child toward the expectations you have and allows your child to understand what you want to see more of and less of when engaging in a skill.
 When your child practices a new behavior, you can support positive behaviors and reteach and model changes that need to be made.
-Monitor progress as your child learns a new skill or behavior.
-When needed, support is also following through with logical consequences.

-- Support grows social and emotional skills.
-Support provides opportunities for your child to evaluate the consequences of various actions, helps your child to develop cause and effect thinking, and builds responsibility.
-Support helps your child to recognize and seek out resources, so they can be successful.
+Support grows social and emotional skills.
+Support provides opportunities for your child to evaluate the consequences of various actions, helps your child develop cause and effect thinking, and builds responsibility.
+Support helps your child recognize and seek out resources, so they can be successful.

-- Support grows social and emotional skills for parents too.
+Support grows social and emotional skills for parents as well.
 Support allows parents to practice coaching, communicating clearly, and listening.
-Support provides a mechanism for applying consequences and follow through.
+Support provides a mechanism for applying consequences and follow through for your children and teens.
 Support provides an opportunity for evaluating, reflecting, and learning.

 Reteach and model any changes that need to be made.
 It is important to support your child’s social and emotional development without taking over.
-Communicate behavioral expectations, and give your child a heads-up before transitions occur.
-For example, let your child know how long you will spend at the park, and before it is time to leave, let your child know how many minutes he or she has to start transitioning.
-This might sound like, “We have five minutes before we leave, let’s start wrapping up.”
+Communicate behavioral expectations, and give your child a heads up before transitions occur.
+For example, let your child know how long you will spend at the park, and before it is time to leave, let your child know how many minutes they have to start transitioning.
+This might sound like, “We have five minutes before we leave; let’s start wrapping up.”

 Step 5.
 Recognize

-The final step in the parenting process is to intentionally seek to recognize your child’s efforts and successes.
+The final step in the parenting process is to intentionally recognize your child’s efforts and successes.
 No matter how small those successes are, acknowledging them is important.

 Recognition grows motivation.
-Recognition encourages your child to keep trying and grows motivation for them to continue to improve.
-Recognition supports your child’s desire to succeed.8
+Recognition encourages your child to keep trying and grows motivation for them to continue improving.
+Recognition supports your child’s desire to succeed.4

 When providing praise, be sure that:

-- the praise focuses on competence and builds their belief in their ability to perform the task (“I am really impressed with your skills at…”); and
+- The praise focuses on competence and builds their belief in their ability to perform the task (“I am really impressed with your skills at…”).

-- Recognition grows social and emotional skills.
-Specifically, recognizing success and your child’s progress supports skills in setting and working towards goals.
+Recognition grows social and emotional skills.
+Specifically, recognizing success and your child’s progress supports skills in setting and working toward goals.
 It increases intrinsic motivation and bolsters self-management skills such as persistence and self-awareness.

-- Recognition is important for parents too.
-Recognition helps to build a positive relationship with your child, fosters a sense of optimism, and helps develop and maintain a growth mindset which helps you believe that change is possible.
+Recognition is important for parents as well.
+Recognition helps build a positive relationship with your child, fosters a sense of optimism, and helps develop and maintain a growth mindset, which helps you believe that change is possible.

 When recognizing, focus on your child’s effort and be specific.
-For example, “you did a great job taking out the trash” is an effort based recognition.
+For example, “You did a great job taking out the trash” is an effort-based recognition.
 The recognition is anchored to the action or effort of your child.
-Effort based recognitions are important because they help your child to see the link between effort and success.
-This is important because you have control over your effort.
+Effort based recognitions are important at every age, because they help your child see the link between effort and success.
+This is important because they have control over their effort.

 Recognitions can be simple, specific, and honest.
-Here are some ways to recognize that focus on effort, quality, and small successes.
+Recognize effort, quality, and small successes.